MACK DIESEL ENGINE SERIAL NUMBERS

 - 9: 998 Cubic Inch

 This is followed by three digits that indicate horsepower, and then there can be a suffix letter (L or R) that points to the engine speed.

 The most popular Mack engine serial number we deal with begins with "11GBA" and is followed by a string of 6 numbers and letters that help make it distinct.
 This number can usually be found on your engine information plate.
 The location of this plate varies from engine model to engine model, but it can often be found behind the fuel injection pump or on the valve cover.
 The number should be etched on, not cast, as it should be unique to your engine.
-If you're looking for more general information on engine serial numbers, check out our blog post on the topic.
+If you're looking for more general information, read our blog on diesel engine serial numbers.

 Even if you're ordering parts online you need to have your engine serial number.
 Some product pages have a box that asks you to input this number, which allows us to process your order faster.
-Otherwise, one of our tech will contact you for it to ensure we get you the right parts for you engine, to avoid the hassle of having to return and order a different part.
+Otherwise, one of our techs will contact you for it to ensure we get you the right parts for you engine.
+This helps avoid the hassle of having to return and order a different part.

 Do you need to rebuild your engine?
 Check out these signs your diesel engine may need a rebuild to find out more!